 I talk a lot about Intuitive Eating, but what exactly is intuition?
 It’s not as hard to grasp - especially when it comes to eating - as some might assume.
 In fact, I heard someone refer to it as “psychobabble” recently.
-I get it could be hard to wrap your head around - especially in a nutrition culture built on logic and rules - but I’ll bet you use it more often than you think.
+I get it could be hard to wrap your head around, especially in a nutrition culture built on logic and rules, but I’ll bet you use it more often than you think.

 Intuition is defined as “the ability to understand something immediately, without the need for conscious reasoning”.
 In fact, intuition is actually science based - neuroscience has identified how the brain receives feedback from our cells and tissues as well as feedback from our outside world.
 It, somewhat subconsciously, draws conclusions for us that could be described as “instinct”.
 That isn’t psychobabble at all - but actual science for how our physical body’s many systems communicate and work together.

-So what does this have to do with food?
-Intuitive Eating is not about not using reason and logic, but not relying solely on it.
-Instead, we take our thoughts, reason, science and logic and we combine those with intuitive signals of satisfaction, hunger, fullness and yes, even cravings.
-In fact, that combination is EXACTLY what I help you foster when making peace with food.
+Intuitive Eating is not about avoiding reason and logic, but not relying solely on it.
+Instead, we take our thoughts, reason, science and logic and we combine those with intuitive signals (often called interoceptive awareness) of satisfaction, hunger, fullness and yes, even cravings.
+In fact, that combination is exactly what I help you foster when making peace with food.
 We tend to live in our own heads, completely cut off from the neck down, when it comes to making decisions about food.
-In fact, I would argue (based on what I have observed in those I work with) that people WANT to disconnect from their body.
+In fact, I find most people want to disconnect from their body.
 This could be due to poor body image, disappointment with it, lack of acceptance for it’s genetics (predetermined size and shape) or just plain lack of time and too much else to think about or do.

 Well, it’s really hard to want to take care of something that you dislike or don’t think much about.
 It’s going to be important to listen to your body in some degree if you hope to cultivate health and well being.
 Listening to your body and letting it help guide your choices will be essential.
 That doesn’t mean you don’t think and reason, it just means you integrate the two together.

 Emily Fonnesbeck RD, CD